MARKET STUDY BEER REBRANDING

 An in-depth market study on the beer rebranding and the category

 There is very little difference between beer brands.
-Are there marked differences in beer styles brands?
+Are there marked differences in beer style brands?
 Not so much.

-Understanding that market truth about beer rebranding is a key to success.
+Understanding the market truth about beer rebranding is the key to success.

 Let’s be fair.
 All the beer brands have relied on the emotional foundations of brands to elicit loyalty and trial.

-In blind taste tests, conducted by Resultant Research (our market research arm) no one can tell the difference in tastes beyond the normal ranges of randomness.
+In blind taste tests conducted by Resultant Research (our market research arm), no one can tell the difference in tastes beyond randomness.

-MicroBrews are part of the beer rebranding market study
+Microbrews’ are part of this beer rebranding market study

-The micro beer market is growing at an amazing rate.
+The micro beer market is growing at a fantastic rate.
 But the manufacturers (brewers) believe the secret to their success relies on a great taste.

 Of course, we like the brand of beer we drink.

 Every beer drinker brings something to the party.
-They bring their own expectations to the brand experience.
+They bring their expectations to the brand experience.

 Successful brands manage that expectation.
-That is what brand management is about.
+That is brand management.